ximlu/hodor/script_en.md

 - Cron expression to execute every minute: `* * * * *`
 - Cron expression to execute every second: `* * * * * *`

+***If you have any usage questions, you can contact us via email at [hodorsoft@outlook.com](hodorsoft@outlook.com).
+You can also leave a five-star review on the App Store.
+Your support is the greatest motivation for our updates.***